A HISTORIC EVENT VENUE IN THE HEART OF OLD TOWN GREENWOOD—PERFECT FOR WEDDINGS, CELEBRATIONS, COMMUNITY GATHERINGS AND MORE.

 the mercantile…

-Situated on the corner of Main Street and Madison Avenue, our building is in the heart of the city.
-Our second floor event space overlooks the beautifully restored crossroads of downtown, offering a prime location for a variety of private and community events.
-Steeped in history, our venue boasts a rich heritage and features stunning, expansive windows that add to its charm.
+Situated on the corner of Main Street and Madison Avenue, our building is in the heart of Old Town Greenwood.
+The second-floor event space overlooks the beautifully restored crossroads of downtown, offering a prime location for weddings, private parties, and community gatherings.
+Steeped in history, the venue features original details and expansive windows that add warmth and character to every event.

 WHAT MAKES US SPECIAL…